 This week we’ll be releasing an industry-first feature called Ghost Proxy Control that will allow you to set a different proxy for each tab in your browser.
-This feature goes beyond standard contextual identities to allow you to browse the web as if from different countries, cities or just any locale, all from one simple browser window.
+This feature goes beyond standard contextual identities.

 This video should serve as a tl;dr and will give you a quick overview of what exactly this can do.
 For more details scroll down.

 The main function of this extension is to let you assign a different proxy for each tab in your browser.
 To do this, you simply:

 - Import your proxies, port, username and password through our csv import tool.